+AASB 127.41(a) AASB 127.41(c)

-AASB 127.41 (a) AASB 127.41 (c) The Group financial statements consolidate those of the parent company and all of its subsidiary undertakings drawn up to 31 December 2012.
+The Group financial statements consolidate those of the parent company and all of its subsidiaries as of 30 June 2013.
 Subsidiaries are all entities over which the Group has the power to control the financial and operating policies.
 The Group obtains and exercises control through more than half of the voting rights.
-All subsidiaries have a reporting date of 31 December.
+All subsidiaries have a reporting date of 30 June.